-Finally, Fig.~\ref{fig:LOSbi_posy_3} reports the performance when the \glspl{ris} are designed to maximize the \gls{snr} at $P_{2}$ (marked here with a dotted vertical line); for comparison, it is also shown the achievable performance when the \glspl{ris} are designed to maximize the \gls{snr} at the actual target location.
+Finally, Fig.~\ref{fig:LOSbi_posy_3} reports the performance when the \glspl{ris} are designed to maximize the \gls{snr} at $P_{2}$ (marked here with a dotted vertical line); for comparison, it also reports the achievable performance when the \glspl{ris} are designed to maximize the \gls{snr} at the actual target location.
 Even under a mismatched design, a noticeable gain is observed across a large region around $P_{2}$, which progressively reduces by moving away; the observed ripple is due to the fact that the direct and indirect echoes may not always add constructively at locations other than $P_2$ and, indeed, a small negative gain may even occur occasionally.
 Overall, the results in Fig.~\ref{fig:LOSbi_posy_3} reinforce the intuition that the system engineer can opportunistically activate the available reflecting surfaces to redirect part of the radiated/received power towards/from specific spots to locally boost the detection performance, while the radar transceiver can still keep looking at other regions with acceptable loss, which appears to be a nice feature.